izzybaer/goat-fellows/README.md

 ## POST /api/signup

-* The POST route requires the user to provide a username, password, and email, and basic auth gives them a tokenSeed.
+* This POST route requires the user to provide a username, password, and email, and basic auth gives them a tokenSeed.
   * This route will create a new user by providing a username, password, and email address in the body of the request.
   * Creating a new user is required to store and access data later.
   * This request must be completed before attempting to use the api/signup route.